annaisjoy/annaisjoy.github.io/index.md

+---
+layout: default
+---

 # 👋 Hi, I'm Anna Le

 **Final Year Computer Science Student | Software Engineer | Food Influencer**

-I am a **BSc Honours Computer Science** student at the **University of Calgary** (Software Engineering Concentration).
+I am a **BSc Honours Computer Science** student at the **University of Calgary** with a focus on Software Engineering.
 I maintain a **3.67/4.0 GPA** and have been recognized on the **Dean's List** for five consecutive semesters.
-I am passionate about cloud architecture, identity security, and building products that make a tangible impact.
+I specialize in cloud infrastructure and building scalable full-stack applications.

 [LinkedIn](https://linkedin.com/in/phuong-lel) | [GitHub](https://github.com/annaisjoy) | [Email](mailto:annale3898@gmail.com)